Do you know someone who loves pizza? A friend, family member or even yourself!

 Personalise a hardwood chopping serving platter board to make an ideal present.

-The circular and rectangular boards are made of wood from a rubber tree and are eco-friendly as it is only used when the trees have finished production and are felled to be replaced by new trees.
+The circular, and large round boards are made of wood from a rubber tree and are eco-friendly as it is only used when the trees have finished production and are felled to be replaced by new trees.

-Our premium large round boards are made from are made of beech wood.
+Our premium large round boards are made from beech wood.
+Approximate size:

 Premium large beech round board 30cmx30cmx2cm